rommelsantor/ng-appshell/README.md

 ---

-## Install
+## Install / Usage

-Load the ngAppShell module into your Angular app via ng-appshell.js.
+Load `ng-appshell.js` and add the `ngAppShell` module as a dependency of your app.

 *Dependency:* [ngStorage](https://github.com/gsklee/ngStorage)